ExcelTitan/Capture/README.md

 ----

+## Browse for the Addin Folder
+To manually locate the default Excel AddIns folder, follow the steps below.

+- Click the Developer tab on the Excel Ribbon.
+If it isn't visible, follow the steps here.
+- Click the Add-Ins command
+- In the Add-Ins window, select any add-in in the list, and click the Browse button.
+That will open the Browse window, at the AddIns folder.
+- Right-click on the path at the top of the Browse window, and click "Copy Address as Text"
+- Click Cancel, to close the Browse window
+- Click Cancel, to close the Add-Ins window.
+-Open Windows Explorer, and paste the copied address into the address bar, then press Enter

 ## Installation
 - Unzip the zip file to extract the contents
 - Move the add-in to your local Microsoft AddIns directory.